EdwardLiuyc/el_wheel/README.md

 # el_wheel
-Some common use function in c++ project and math
+Some common use functions in c++ project and math

 ## Build & Install
 > Only tested in ubuntu!!!